 The use of the compostable bag is part of a virtuous circle that benefits our environment.
 It allows us to improve the quality and quantity of organic waste collected and to contribute to the creation of natural energy:

-Aiming at perfect transparency towards its customers, BioApply was one of the first partners of Respect-Code, a company specialized in the control of certifications and in transparency of production chains.
+Aiming at perfect transparency towards its customers, BioApply was one of the first partners of Product DNA, a company specialized in the control of certifications and in transparency of production chains.

 Committed to sustainable development, BioApply adds a QR-Code on most of its products, giving visibility to its entire production chain.